 The Brunel Museum is close to the construction and launch site of Brunel’s last project, the Great Eastern (or Leviathan).
 The Great Eastern was an iron sailing steamship and the biggest ship in the world for half a century.
 It carried enough coal to steam from England to Australia and back again without re-fuelling and was six times bigger than anything else afloat.
-At seven hundred feet it was longer than his railway terminus at Paddington, and was launched sideways in 1858 because the Thames was not wide enough.
+At seven hundred feet it was longer than his railway terminus at Paddington, and was launched sideways in 1858 because the Thames is not wide enough.

 Great Eastern Launch Ramps

 Getting there from the Brunel Museum

 The wealth and variety of transport services in Docklands means there are many options, using bus, private ferry, Thames Clipper, tube, London Overground, Docklands Light Railway and a foot tunnel under the river!

 Going by boat

 Bus and boat.
 Take bus C10 from Rotherhithe station to the Hilton, then Hilton Hotel ferry to Canary Wharf Pier, then Thames Clipper to Masthouse Terrace Pier.
 The launch ramps are ten paces away.

 Train, walk and boat.
 Take London Overground from Rotherhithe to Surrey Quays.
-A 15 minute walk* takes you to Greenland Pier, and take a Thames Clipper one stop east to Masthouse Terrace Pier.
+A 15 minute walk* takes you to Greenland Pier, and a Thames Clipper takes you one stop east to Masthouse Terrace Pier.